fastapi/fastapi/docs/en/docs/async.md

 ## Advantages of Concurrency vs Parallelism

-While the two are different, there is not one that's necessarily better than the other.
-However, for most case scenarios it makes more sense to have a concurrent system where there's a lot of waiting to make the most use of that time.
-For example, web applications might have incoming requests from users waiting to connect to the server.
+Neither concurrency or parallelism are better than the other--it depends on the situation.

+For most case scenarios it makes more sense to have a concurrent system where there's a lot of waiting to make the most use of that time.
+For example, web applications might have incoming requests from users waiting to connect to a server.
 "Waiting" is measured in microseconds, but it adds up quickly.
-On the other hand, Parallelism is more useful for situations where it would take the same amount of time to finish a task with or without creating turns (as from the concurrency model).

-For example, if you had to clean a dirty mansion, it makes more sense to have multiple people cleaning it than waiting for one person to do the entire job.

 Asynchronous code is also best for web APIs.
 It's this kind of asynchronicity that makes APIs like **NodeJS** or **Go** (a compiled language similar to C) popular.
 And this is also the same level of performance you can achieve with FastAPI.

+On the other hand, Parallelism is more useful for situations where it would take the same amount of time to finish a task with or without creating turns (as from the concurrency model).
+For example, if you had to clean a dirty mansion, it makes more sense to have multiple people cleaning at the same time (in parallel) rather than waiting for one person to do the entire job.
+Because most of the execution time is taken by the actual work (rather than waiting), and the work is done by a CPU, these are called **CBU bound**.

+Examples of CBU bound operations are tasks that require complex math processing, such as:
+* Computer vision (displaying an image requires processing millions of pixels with three values at the same time).
+* Machine Learning (normally requires lot's of matrix and vector multiplications).
+* Deep Learning (a subfield of Machine Learning).

+To see more information about parallelism in production, see the [Deployment](deployment/index.md){.internal-link target=_blank} section.

 When combining asynchronicity and parallelism, you get higher performance than most of the tested NodeJS frameworks and on par with Go <a href="https://www.techempower.com/benchmarks/#section=data-r17&hw=ph&test=query&l=zijmkf-1" class="external-link" target="_blank">(all thanks to Starlette)</a>.

-## Uses of Concurrency and Parallelism

-With **FastAPI** you can take the advantage of concurrency that is very common for web development (the same main attraction of NodeJS).

-But you can also exploit the benefits of parallelism and multiprocessing (having multiple processes running in parallel) for **CPU bound** workloads like those in Machine Learning systems.

-That, plus the simple fact that Python is the main language for **Data Science**, Machine Learning and especially Deep Learning, make FastAPI a very good match for Data Science / Machine Learning web APIs and applications (among many others).
+Because Python is the main language for Data Science, Machine Learning, and Deep Learning, Fast API already hits the ground running when tackling problems in these fields.

-To see how to achieve this parallelism in production see the section about [Deployment](deployment/index.md){.internal-link target=_blank}.

 ## `async` and `await`